Stack of books next to pencils in a holder and a camera.

 Group of six people in aprons standing behind a table with boxed food and a shopping bag.

-Independence
+Steps toward Independence

 People in green aprons and hairnets mixing ingredients in a kitchen.

-Independence
+Steps toward Independence

-As young people step into the kitchen and engage with Cairns support services, they try new skills and realize what they’re capable of.
+As young people step into the session they try new skills and realize what they’re capable of.
 As they follow recipes, make decisions, and overcome small challenges, they begin to see their own progress.
-Through community engagement, successes—big or small—are celebrated, helping them feel proud of
+Through community engagement, successes—big or small—is celebrated, helping them feel proud of their efforts.
+Even mistakes become learn

 A group of people preparing food together in a kitchen, wearing colorful aprons.

-Independence
+Steps toward Independence

 Find us & follow us on our socials.....